w1th0utnam3/fenics_work/README.md

 The `install_prefix` will contain the `fenics_env` virtual environment, the `dolfin` install directory, etc.

 #### Virtual environment
-In order to run the script, the `virtualenv` and `click` python package is required.
+In order to run the script, the `virtualenv` and `click` python packages are required.
 Install it using:
 ```
 pip3 install virtualenv click
 ```